spacetelescope/jwst/docs/jwst/persistence/description.rst

 There may be an input traps-filled file (defaults to 0), giving the number of traps that are filled in each pixel.
 There is one plane of this 3-D image for each "trap family," sets of traps having similar capture and decay parameters.
-The traps-filled file is therefore coupled with the trappars reference table, which gives parameters family-by-family.
+The traps-filled file is therefore coupled with the :ref:`trappars reference table <trappars_reffile>`, which gives parameters family-by-family.
 There are currently three trap families.

 If an input traps-filled file was specified, the contents of that file will